 The color profile settings used to convert color for the display and for printing, and to define the Gray, RGB and CMYK color modes used in the document may be document specific.
 This requires that the color profiles and associated settings to be stored in a document.
 To enable color profile embedding into a document, check the Embedded Color Profiles in the Document Setup view Color section.
 If left unchecked, the color profiles will not be stored with the document

 As modern design and illustration is mostly targeted for screen and web, the default sRGB profile is sufficient, and no document specific color profiles are required, embedding color profiles is turned off by default.
-Embedding color profiles in a document (especially the CMYK profiles), can add a small amount of size to the document files.
+Embedding color profiles in a document (especially the CMYK profiles), can increase the size of the document files.

 Display Color Options